pcuervo/fundacion-donde/plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 4.0.4 =
+* Bug fix: empty shipping class was shown on the Quick Editor when using WooCommerce Table Rate Shipping
+* Bug fix: the Translation Editor could not save the same slug for translations of the same product
+* Bug fix: sales by product reports were inorect when filterign by languages including a dash character in their code
+* Bug fix: as of version 4.0.2 the option to use custom settings for translations download files was not always working
+* Bug fix: a PHP fatal error was shown when WooCommerce Multilingual was active but WooCommerce was not active
+* Bug fix: global attributes of variations were not copied to transltions when using the native interface to edit product translations
+* Bug fix: it was not possible to add multiple bookings in the cart at one time (when using WooCommerce Bookings)
+* Bug fix: custom URL parameters were not preserved when switching the language on the shop page
+* Fixed various incompatibilities with PHP 7.1

+= 4.0.3 =
+* Fixed fatal error caused by syntax incompatible with PHP versions prior 5.5

+= 4.0.2 =
+* Added a troubleshooting option to fix a problem with incorrectly translated product_type terms revealed by upgrading to WordPress 4.7

+= 4.0.1 =
+* Fixed various issues introduced by version 4.0.0
+* Fixed a problem that was preventing the cart from being updated for some users: items added or removed
+* Fixed a problem with product categories not being synchronized for product translations in some cases

+= 4.0.0 =
+* Added the option to configure automatic exchange rates for the multi-currency mode
+* Optimized the synchronization process between products and their translations when saving products
+* Added the option to reset the cart when switching the languages or currencies
+* Added compatibility updates for WordPress 4.7
+* Improved usability aspects related to popular compatible extensions
+* Added compatibility updates for upcoming WooCommerce 2.7
+* Fixed a compatibility issue with Yoast SEO premium: Redirects to the original product were created for translated variations
+* Fixed a compatibility issue with WooCommerce Tab Manager: HTML was stripped out when saving the translation of a tab
+* Bug fix: downloadable products were added multiple times to the cart (instead of quantity change)
+* Bug fix: order-pay endpoint string was re-registering itself with a blank value

+= 3.9.5 =
+* Fixed a bug introduced in 3.9.4 that prevented translating variable products

+= 3.9.4 =
+* Fixed an issue with custom prices (secondary currency) overriding the price in the default currency in some conditions
+* Fixed an issue with WooCommerce Authorize.Net AIM Gateway happening when using the credit cart checkout
+* Bug fix: the group products were excluded from the order notification emails
+* Fixed a compatibility issue with Revolution Slider
+* Changed the input field for variation descriptions to textarea in the tranlsation editor
+* Fixed an issue related to rates per shipping in secondary currencies when using WooCommerce Table Rate Shipping
+* Bug fix: the shipping class was not displayed in the backend when when using WooCommerce Table Rate Shipping and creating the product in a secondary language
+* Fixed a compatibility issue with WooCommerce Print Invoices
+* Fixed compatibility issues with Sensei
+* Added a filter for rounding rules logic
+* Added a currencies that do not use decimals

+= 3.9.3 =
+* Fixed a bug that was causing the currency switcher to not be displayed on the cart and checkout pages in certain conditions
+* Fixed PHP notices on the backend when using PHP 7
+* Fixed a bug making the number of decimals for the default currency being overridden in the backend when the multi-currency was on

+= 3.9.2 =
+* Bug fix: User with the Shop Manager role was could not access WooCommerce Multilingual menu
+* Bug fix: the shipping tax was not applied correctly when using a WooCommerce version prior 2.6
+* Bug fix: Translations for variaiton descriptions were not saved correctly
+* Bug fix: New order emails sent to admins included incorrectly translated strings
+* Bug fix: A fatal error was occurring when upgrading from WooCommerce Multilingual 3.3 (or older)
+* Product add-on titles were missing from order pages and emails

+= 3.9.1.1 =
+* Bug fix: Fixed a bug causing fatal error on older PHP versions (before 5.6)

+= 3.9.1 =
+* Fixed a bug related to the stock information not syncing correctly across translations
+* Bug fix: and incorrect value for products out of stock was show on the dashboard
+* Bug fix: the link to edit custom prices was not working for variations

+= 3.9 =
+* Added compatibility with WooCommerce 2.7 (orders, coupons etc...)
+* Included the custom taxonomies associated with products in the WooCommerce Multilingual menu
+* Added the possibility to translate the attribute slugs
+* Added possibility to include some HTML tags in the currency switcher
+* Added the option to show the cart total in the currency switcher
+* Import payment methods translations from mo files upon activation
+* Many usability improvements
+* Moved the WooCommerce Multilingual submenu under the WooCommerce menu
+* Added two new subsections to the Status section: products and multi-currency
+* Bug fix: table Rates labels were not showing up on the cart page when WCML was active
+* Bug fix: the currency order preview was not including the newly added currencies
+* Bug fix: number of untranslated terms was sometimes wrong in the Status area
+* Bug fix: in some cases a variation description field showed up twice in the Translation Editor
+* Bug fix: orders showed the attributes slugs instead of names
+* Bug fix: for products without prices (no purchase button), the translations were showing up as 'Free' (with purchase button)
+* Fixed a compatibility issue with WooCommerce Bookings: custom prices were not displayed correctly in the second currency
+* Added fixed to the compatibility class for WooCommerce Tab Manager
+* Fixed a compatibility problem with the recent version W3TC related to the currency switcher
+* Fixed compatibility issues with WooCommerce Product Add-ons

+= 3.8.6 =
+* Fix shipping cost conversion issue specific to PHP 5.6
+* Bug fix: an incorrect shipping cost was displayed on the backend when the order was placed in a secondary currency
+* Bug fix: users with the Shop Manager role were not able to translate products
+* Bug fix: changing an order language in the backend did not change the language for attributes in the order
+* Bug fix: for every e-mail action took when editing an order a new order e-mail was sent to the admin

 = 3.8.5 =
 * Fixed more problems related to converting shipping costs in secondary currencies
 * Fixed one compatibility problem with WooCommerce Show Single Variations